kinotiodotio/drowser/README.md

 You can import the `drowser-reports.json` file into the [Drowser Studio](https://drowser.kinotio.io/) to visualize and analyze the metrics for each test case.
 This helps in identifying issues, understanding test coverage, and improving the overall quality of your test suite.

-For more details on how to use [Drowser Studio](https://drowser.kinotio.io/), refer to the [Drowser Studio Repository](https://github.com/kinotio/drowser-studio).
+For more details on how to use [Drowser Studio](https://drowser.kinotio.io/).

 ### Report Structure